Editorial Policies

 Any violation of the rights of publishers, copyright holders, or authors, of professional ethical codes, fraudulent claims of authorship, plagiarism, fraudulent use of data, as well as all other cases of significant violation of ethical standards, requires the retraction of the published article.

-When withdrawal or retraction is carried out to correct mistakes in already published articles that have been detected, it is done so to preserve scientific integrity, not to punish the author.
+When withdrawal or retraction is carried out to correct mistakes in already published articles that have been detected, such action is taken to preserve scientific integrity and not to punish the author.

-Libraries and scientific bodies have developed standards to handle retractions, whose practices have also been adopted by The Journal of Entrepreneurship and Education.
-The retracted article is to be kept in its original form, with a watermark on the PDF indicating on each page that the article has been retracted (RETRACTED).
+Libraries and scientific bodies have developed standards to handle retractions, and these practices have also been adopted by JWEE.
+A retracted article shall remain available in its original form, but the PDF version shall contain a watermark on each page clearly indicating that the article has been retracted (RETRACTED).

 SELF-ARCHIVING

-The journal allows authors to deposit the final paper in PDF format in an institutional repository and/or non-commercial subject-based repositories, or to publish it on their personal websites (including social networking sites, such as ResearchGate, Academia.edu, etc.) and/or on the website of the institution in which they are employed.
-Thereby, they must state the primary bibliographic data on the article published in the journal (authors, article title, journal title, year, volume, pagination).
+The journal allows authors to deposit the final paper in PDF format in an institutional repository and/or non-commercial subject-based repositories, or to publish it on their personal websites (including academic and professional social networking platforms such as ResearchGate, Academia.edu, etc.) and/or on the website of the institution at which they are employed.
+In doing so, authors must clearly state the primary bibliographic information of the article published in the journal (authors, article title, journal title, year, volume, and pagination).

 COPYRIGHT POLICY

-- the right to print prepublications, reprints and special editions of the manuscript,
+- the right to print prepublications, reprints and special editions of the manuscriptt

-- the right to reproduce the manuscript using photomechanical or similar means, including, but not limited to, photocopy, and the right to distribute these copies,
+- the right to reproduce the manuscript using photomechanical or similar means, including, but not limited to, photocopying, and the right to distribute such copies

-- the right to store the manuscript in databases, including online databases, as well as the right to transmit the manuscript in all technical systems and modes
+- the right to store the manuscript in databases, including online databases, as well as the right to transmit the manuscript through all technical systems and formats

-- the right to make the manuscript available to the public or closed user groups on individual demand, for use on monitors or other readers (including e-books), and in printable form for the user, either via the Internet, online service, or via internal or external networks.
+- the right to make the manuscript available to the public or closed user groups on individual demand, for use on monitors or other reading devices (including e-books), and in printable form for the user, either via the Internet, online service, or via internal or external networks.

 Articles are published under the Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND) license.